"It's a show that the kids can enjoy because of the cartoony action, and Dad can enjoy because he's a big ol' pervert!"

 - Lampshaded in the third season of the HBO series OZ, when the inmates would regularly crowd around the TV to watch a childrens' program with a rather well-endowed hostess (with more than a few commenting on how lucky the puppets were!).

 - In Australia, there was a show called What's Up Doc, which basically showed a few Looney Tunes cartoons.
-Where this trope comes in, however, is that it was hosted by Sophie Lee, who introduced the cartoons and tended to wear whatever she wanted due to the dress codes for television (It's not hard to see where that went).
+It was hosted by Sophie Lee, who introduced the cartoons and tended to wear whatever she wanted due to the dress codes for television (It's not hard to see where that went).
 She wasn't the only attractive woman to host that show.
 Current Getaway host Catriona Rowntree (who even went on to become the show's writer/producer) and former model Kate Fischer were also previous hosts of the show.
 The background set was loosely based on the idea that it's a Looney Tunes set, complete with a Daffy Duck shaped hole in the wall, but who cares?

 - Catch was, she wasn't wearing anything that was prohibited by any of the dress codes that existed or anything that was explicitly sexy.
 She was just extremely hot looking which caught a lot of parent's ire.